TIT8/shelly_button_esp32_arduino/speech_recognition/README.md

 - On the nrf52, you will use the MBED driver to talk to the Bluetooth driver and send the message.
 But here you have one core, so this will decrease the overall performance.
 So you will end up using an RTOS to switch back and forth (when needed) between the sending task and the inference task and make the illusion of the concurrency on only one core.
 The [Arduino Core for nrf52](https://github.com/arduino/ArduinoCore-mbed/tree/main/cores/arduino/mbed) is already built on MBED OS and will use [CMSI-RTOS](https://github.com/arduino/ArduinoCore-mbed/blob/main/variants/ARDUINO_NANO33BLE/mbed_config.h#L299) for Bluetooth. [^3]

-Now, the multicore architecture makes it smoother to run multiple tasks.
+❗Now, the multicore architecture makes it smoother to run multiple tasks.
 However, on the nrf24, wireless communication may add too much overhead (I haven't tested it, but Serial read/write works well while listening and inferencing).
 For the nrf52, you can choose another way if Bluetooth/BLE is not fast enough, such as connecting directly to the ESP32 that handles the button.

 ***Keep in mind that communication with other devices can significantly decrease performance on the nrf52.***